hyperionsolitude/OCR_GPT/README.md

 ### **Educational**
 - Solve math problems from photos
-- Analyze scientific diagrams
 - Extract text from textbooks
-- Get explanations for complex concepts
+- Get explanations for concepts

 ### **Professional**
 - Process documents and forms
 - Extract data from screenshots
-- Analyze charts and graphs
 - Translate text from images

 ### **Personal**
 - Read text from signs and menus
 - Extract text from handwritten notes
-- Get information from product labels
-- Solve puzzles and riddles

 ## 🔍 Troubleshooting